-We recommend checking out additional online resources for depression that have been reviewed by Psych Central.
-Also, you may be interested in our thriving online support group for depression.
+Need further information and help with depression?
+We recommend checking out our depression guide (if you haven’t already).
+You may also be interested in our thriving online support group for depression.

 National Institute of Mental Health